 Automotive Technology - Many job openings will arise as experienced automotive technicians retire.
-Opportunities should be good for those who complete postsecondary automotive training programs, as some employers report difficulty finding workers with the right skills.
+Opportunities should be good for those who complete post-secondary automotive training programs, as some employers report difficulty finding workers with the right skills.
 People with good diagnostic and problem-solving abilities, training in electronics and computer skills are expected to have the best opportunities.
-Those without formal automotive training are likely to fave competition for entry-level jobs.
+Those without formal automotive training are likely to have competition for entry-level jobs.

-Employment is expected to grow much faster than the average, and job prospects should be excellent.
+Computer Technology - Employment is expected to grow much faster than the average, and job prospects should be excellent.
 Overall employment of computer network, systems, and database administrators is projected to increase by 30 percent from 2008 to 2018, much faster than the average for all occupations.
 Computer networks are an integral part of business, and demand for these workers will increase as firms continue to invest in new technologies.

-With much faster than average job growth and retirement, heating, air-conditioning, and refrigeration technicians and installers should have excellent employment opportunities.
+HVAC&R- With much faster than average job growth and retirement, heating, air-conditioning, and refrigeration technicians and installers should have excellent employment opportunities.
 Concern for the environment and the need to reduce energy consumption overall has prompted the development of new energy-saving heating and air-conditioning systems.
 This emphasis on better energy management is expected to lead to the replacement of older systems and the installation of newer, more efficient systems in existing homes and buildings.

-Mechanical engineering technicians help engineers design, develop, test, and manufacture industrial machinery, consumer products, and other equipment.
+Mechanical Engineering Technology- Mechanical engineering technicians help engineers design, develop, test, and manufacture industrial machinery, consumer products, and other equipment.
 Opportunities will be best for individuals with an associate degree or other post-secondary training in engineering technology.